Law of Romania: Courts and judiciary

 There is a Constitutional Court of Romania and a High Court of Cassation and Justice.

 Legal practitioners

-There is a National Union of Bar Associations of Romania (Romanian: Uniunea Națională a Barourilor din România) and a Bar Council.
+There is a National Union of Bar Associations of Romania (Romanian: Uniunea Națională a Barourilor din România – UNBR) and a Bar Council.
 There was a Lawyers Union.
+In late-2019, new regulation was passed, obligating defence attorneys to report clients' cash transactions.
+Lawyer Silvia Uscov initiated a petition against the law, receiving 1,500 signatures from lawyers.

 Criminal law

 Criminal law in Romania is centered on the Penal Code of Romania, which came into force on 1 February 2014.

 Private law

 The current Civil Code of Romania came into force on 1 October 2011, replacing the old Civil Code of 1864, the Commercial Code of 1887 and the Family Code of 1953.
 The previous civil code came into force on 1 December 1865, and was amended numerous times over the years.
 It was re-published, in its amended form, in 1993 under the title Codul Civil.

 For civil procedure, see the Civil procedure code of Romania.